aayesha-coder/kaggle_knowledge-tracing_compitition/README.md

 **Problem to be addressed:**

-In this compitition, it is found that will the next question be correctly attempted by a student or not.
+In this compitition, it is found that when a student is taking exam and attempting questions then will the next question be correctly attempted by a student or not.
 It is a two-class classification problem.

 **Dataset:**